Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks

 \subsubsection{Semantic Segmentation}

-Image segmentation~\cite{segsurvey} is a fundamental scene perception task with many pivotal applications~\cite{eventsemanticsurvey,soccernet,edaccident}, including robotic perception, scene understanding, augmented reality, \etc. In these practical scenarios, the segmentation models always fail in the non-ideal weather and light conditions~\cite{issafe}, leading to poor scene information perception of intelligent systems.
+Image segmentation~\cite{segsurvey} is a fundamental vision task with many pivotal applications including robotic perception, scene understanding, augmented reality, \etc. In these practical scenarios, the segmentation models always fail in the non-ideal weather and lighting conditions~\cite{issafe}, leading to poor scene perception of intelligent systems.
 Event-based semantic segmentation, which is first proposed in Ev-SegNet~\cite{evsegnet}, achieves a significant improvement by utilizing the asynchronous event data.
-Ev-SegNet~\cite{evsegnet} also introduces a dataset extended from the DDD17 dataset~\cite{ddd17}.
+Ev-SegNet also introduces a dataset extended from the DDD17 dataset~\cite{ddd17}.
 However, the resolution and image quality is less satisfactory for the semantic segmentation task.

 To address this problem, Gehrig \etal ~\cite{videotoevent} proposed to convert video data to synthetic events.
-This work unlocked the usage of a large number of existing video datasets for event-based semantic segmentation.
-Inspired by this synthetic data source, Wang \etal ~\cite{evdistill,wang2020dual} suggested combining the labeled RGB data and unlabeled event data in a cross-model knowledge distillation setting, so as to alleviate the shortage of labeled real event data.
-For higher segmentation performance, Zhang \etal ~\cite{issafe} constructed a multi-model segmentation benchmark model by using the complementary information in both event and RGB branches.
-More recently, ESS~\cite{ESS} proposes an unsupervised domain adaptation (UDA) framework that leverages the still images without paired events and frames.
+This work unlocks the usage of a large number of existing video datasets for event-based semantic segmentation.
+Inspired by this synthetic data source, Wang \etal ~\cite{evdistill,wang2020dual} suggested combining the labeled RGB data and unlabeled event data in a cross-modal knowledge distillation setting, so as to alleviate the shortage of labeled real event data.
+For higher segmentation results, Zhang \etal ~\cite{issafe} constructed a multi-modal segmentation benchmark model by using the complementary information in both event and RGB branches.
+More recently, ESS~\cite{ESS} proposed an unsupervised domain adaptation (UDA) framework that leverages the still images without paired events and frames.
 Jia~\etal~\cite{jia2023event} proposed a posterior attention module to adjust the standard attention based on event data.

 \textit{\textbf{Remarks:}} Due to the lack of precisely annotated large-scale real-world event datasets, existing works mostly focus on generating pseudo labels.
 However, the labels are not precise enough, rendering the learned segmentation models less robust, as demonstrated by the visual results in Fig.~\ref{fig: sematinc seg}.
 Future work could further explore the multi-modal domain adaption from RGB data to event data for semantic segmentation.